Berlin police clear anarchist-occupied house Liebig 34 | DW | 09.10.2020

-Police in Berlin have been met with resistance while trying to clear left-wing activists out of an occupied house and cultural center following a court order.
+Police in Berlin have been met with resistance while trying to clear left-wing activists from an occupied house and cultural center following a court order.
 The property owner has been accused of shady practices.

-Police launched an operation to clear the occupied Liebig 34 house in Berlin on Friday morning.
-The house was being lived in by a group of left-wing radicals.
+Police have launched an operation to clear the Liebig 34 house in Berlin, which had been occupied by a group of left-wing radicals.

-Hundreds of protesters gathered hours beforehand in Berlin's Friedrichshain neighborhood as the eviction commenced.
+Hundreds of protesters gathered early Friday morning in the Friedrichshain neighborhood as police began enforcing the eviction order.
 Fights broke out between black-clad demonstrators and the police in front of the building, as recorded and tweeted by a reporter from the daily Die Welt.

 Police drove a van up to the building's entrance and several officers tried to break through the barricaded door.